gastonmorixe/LEDDMX-BLE/README.md

 $ python leddmx-ble.py --status on
 ```

-> Tip: After discovery you can hardcode your lamps addresses so you don't have to run the discover service everytime and goes way faster.
+> Tip: After discovery you can hardcode your lamps addresses so you don't have to run the discover process everytime and goes way faster.

 ### License
 MIT 2024\